-Two sample permutation tests
+Two sample permutation tests¶

 If the drug has no effect on colds, then the number of colds that somebody has would be the same whether he or she received the drug or the placebo.
 This is the strong null hypothesis: the drug has no effect on any individual.
 Under the strong null, we know both potential outcomes for each individual; namely, their number of colds would be the same regardless of which treatment group they were assigned.
-In mathematical notation, Y_i(1) = Y_i(0) for all i under the strong null.
+In mathematical notation, for all under the strong null.

-Gender bias in student evaluation of teachers
+Gender bias in student evaluation of teachers¶

 There is growing evidence of gender bias in student evaluations of teaching.
 To address the question “Do students give higher ratings to male teachers?,” an online experiment was done with two professors, one male and one female [MDH14].
 Each professor taught two sections.
 In one section, they used a male name.
 In the other, they used a female name.
 The students didn’t know the teacher’s real gender.
 We test whether student evaluations of teaching are biased by comparing the ratings when one of the professors used a male name versus a female name.